-These instructions are based on the application of the recommended 2-stroke mixture (see also instruction "Fuel").
-Discrepancies regarding quality and mixing ratio of fuel and oil may require shorter maintenance intervals.
+The maintenance instructions in this manual are based on the application of the recommended 2-stroke fuel-oil mixture (see also instruction "Fuel").
+Deviations from this recommendation regarding quality and mixing ratio of fuel and oil may require shorter maintenance intervals.